aerospike/aerospike-client-python/doc/client.rst

                 # BatchRecord 100 should have a result code of 27 meaning it was filtered out by an expression.
                 print("BatchRecord 100 result: {result}".format(result=res.batch_records[100].result))

-                # Record 100 should be None.
+                # BatchRecord 100 should, record be None.
                 print("BatchRecord 100 record: {record}".format(record=res.batch_records[100].record))

                 # BatchRecord 101 should have a result code of 0 meaning it succeeded.
                 print("BatchRecord 101 result: {result}".format(result=res.batch_records[101].result))

-                # Record 101 should be populated.
+                # BatchRecord 101, record should be populated.
                 print("BatchRecord 101 record: {record}".format(record=res.batch_records[101].record))

             else: